XunhaoYangRobert/Ventilator-Control/README.md

-# UCSD KRG Advanced Ventilator Control Project
+# UCSD KRG Mechanical Ventilation Undergraduate Research
-This is the control project under the KRG advanced ventilator project at UCSD.
-The project is at the very start and currently we are trying to build a closed-loop control for the pressure control ventilation (PCV).
-The related material is in the folder PCV.
-We aim to complete the matlab/simulink simulation for the control circuit by the start of the 2021 winter quarter.
+This is the control subproject of the KRG Mechanical Ventilation Undergraduate Research at UCSD.
+The project built a closed-loop control system implementing the pressure control ventilation (PCV) for the remote-controlled ventilator.
+Main content is under `PCV` folder.
+The `logic` folder contains documentation of the control circuit logic.
+The `src` folder contains the source code.